KhaledMohamedP/translate-json-object/README.md

 // Require the module and instantiate instance var TJO = require('translate-json-object')();

-// Choose the service to use google/yandex, if you provide both yandex will be used as the default TJO.init({
+// Choose the service to use google/yandex,
+// if you provide both yandex will be used as the default TJO.init({
   googleApiKey: 'api_key',
   yandexApiKey: 'api_key'
 });

-// An example scenario (json) object var srcObj = {
+// An example scenario (json) object var example = {
   "name": "Please enter your name",
   "list": ["translate", "object", "made", "easy"], "nested": {